2019 UW High School Honors Jazz Band:

 The jazz program at UW-Madison’s Mead Witter School of Music invites high school students from the greater Madison region to audition for the 6th Annual UW Honors Jazz Band.
 The UW Honors Jazz Band is a big band for Madison-area high school students looking for an additional opportunity to perform advanced jazz repertoire together with like-minded peers.
-Participating students will work with UW jazz faculty, including Director of Jazz Studies Johannes Wallmann, trumpeter Marquis Hill, and students from the UW Jazz Orchestra over the course of four rehearsals in two weeks to prepare for a final concert on April 27, 2018 at UW Madison’s Music Hall.
+Participating students will work with UW jazz faculty, including Professor of Jazz Drums and Jazz History Matt Endres and director of the UW Jazz Orchestra Chris Rottmayer, guest saxophonist Sharel Cassity, and students from the UW Jazz Orchestra over the course of four rehearsals in two weeks to prepare for a final concert on April 18, 2019 at UW Madison’s Music Hall.

 Please see the Auditions page to apply and for more information regarding auditions.

 Sunday, April 7, 2019, 6:00 pm – 9:00 pm

 Wednesday, April 10, 2019, 6:00 pm – 9:00 pm (sectional rehearsals with the UW Jazz Orchestra)